Opinion

 Capital follows Bezos

 Microsoft has committed roughly $13 billion to OpenAI.
-Amazon has committed $8 billion to Anthropic with up to $25 billion pledged.
-Google holds in-house DeepMind plus a roughly $3 billion Anthropic position.
+Amazon has invested $8 billion in Anthropic with up to $25 billion more pledged.
+Google holds in-house DeepMind plus an Anthropic stake of roughly 14 per cent, with up to $40 billion committed across multiple tranches.
 Meta and Apple both run in-house, with Meta adding the Scale AI deal.
 No single individual sets the strategic agenda for AI, and the capital base is structurally distributed across many actors.

 US neurotech does not have an equivalent.
 Bezos holds positions across three structural layers via three distinct capital vehicles, in a year when the field is hitting commercial inflection.